 While this approach has always been flawed, the cracks in this model are becoming more apparent by the day.
-Research suggests that traditional signals such as years of experience are flawed predictors of someone's ability to work experience."
-Personnel Psychology 72, no. 4 (2019): 571-598.
+Research suggests that traditional signals such as years of experience are flawed predictors of someone's ability to do a job well.
+Additionally, many workers continue to lack access to higher education opportunities.